• About

 The pass is available for different zones, allowing travel within Paris only or including the surrounding suburbs.

 Since 2019, the Paris Metro system has implemented contactless payment options for travelers with a contactless-enabled credit card or debit card ON AN ANDROID PHONE, as well as mobile payment methods like smartphones and smartwatches.
-You can also load your tickets directly onto your iphone using the Bonjour RATP app.
+You can load your tickets directly onto your iphone using the Bonjour RATP app.
 To do this you must have the App Bonjour RATP (this app is in the language of your phone), you can load tickets onto your Navigo card via the app or you can load tickets straight onto the app and tap your phone to use them.
 Travelers can simply tap their contactless Navigo or cell phone via the Bonjour RATP app on the designated readers at Metro turnstiles and on buses to pay for their journey.

 The great news is that there are ticket machines in every station and they DO offer instructions in English (and many other languages) if you just change the little flag icon in the corner.